Reviewing Mister Car Wash (NYSE:MCW) and Driven Brands (NASDAQ:DRVN)

-Driven Brands (NASDAQ:DRVN) and Mister Car Wash (NYSE:MCW) are both mid-cap auto/tires/trucks companies, but which is the better business?
-We will contrast the two companies based on the strength of their profitability, earnings, institutional ownership, dividends, valuation, analyst recommendations and risk.
+Mister Car Wash (NYSE:MCW) and Driven Brands (NASDAQ:DRVN) are both mid-cap consumer discretionary companies, but which is the better investment?
+We will contrast the two companies based on the strength of their dividends, institutional ownership, earnings, valuation, profitability, analyst recommendations and risk.

-22.4% of Driven Brands shares are held by institutional investors.
-Comparatively, 95.2% of Mister Car Wash shares are held by institutional investors.
-2.6% of Driven Brands shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This is a breakdown of current ratings and recommmendations for Driven Brands and Mister Car Wash, as provided by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Mister Car Wash and Driven Brands, as reported by MarketBeat.com.

 |Sell Ratings